ky28059/bctf/README.md

 example is included in `04-email.example.yaml`.
 - `05-uploads.yaml` defines config options for GCS uploads.
 This includes a private key and service account email so isn't committed, but an example is included in `05-uploads.example.yaml`.
+- `06-secrets.yaml` defines secret rCTF values such as the token key.

 To run just the frontend, first install dependencies with
 ```bash